Services in the Time of Being Digital

 What will it take to succeed in a services economy?
 What is the role of a services company in helping organizations navigate the digital revolution and the paradigm shift toward services?
 This article answers these and more.

-Ravi Kumar S., President and Chief Delivery Officer, Infosys Limited
+Ravi Kumar S., President, Deputy Chief Operating Officer, Infosys Limited

 Download article Subscribe